docutils/docutils/docutils/docs/ref/doctree.rst

 mark a table column as containing *stubs* (row titles, on the left).
 See also the `"csv-table"`_ and `"list-table"`_ directives.

-The attribute is defined in the `%tbl.colspec.att`_ parameter entity extending the `Exchange Table Model`_.
+The attribute is defined in the `%tbl.colspec.att`_ parameter entity.

 ``suffix``